 In this webinar, we’ll hear from Dr. Tiffany Manuel who, with the support of the Chan Zuckerberg Initiative, brought together researchers from across the country working on narrative change related to housing and homelessness to capture the landscape of this narrative and messaging space.
 She’ll lead a conversation with funders in this work who have been engaging in narrative and messaging projects of their own.

 - Dr. Tiffany Manuel, TheCaseMade

 - Ruby Bolaria-Shifrin, Chan Zuckerberg Initiative

 - Jeanne Fekade-Sellassie, Funders for Housing and Opportunity

 - Amy Kenyon, Ford Foundation

 SAVE THE DATE: After this webinar we will be planning a follow-up call for funders interested in continuing the conversation.
 If you may be interested in that conversation, please hold October 27th.

 Please register for this webinar through the button below.
 Once confirmed, you’ll receive call-in information directly from Zoom.
-If you have questions about registration in the hour before the call, please contact Jha'asryel-Akquil Bishop, Membership and Program Coordinator.

 PLEASE NOTE: Participation in our programming is limited to private funders, including foundations, United Ways, corporate giving programs, individual philanthropists, and philanthropy serving organizations (PSOs).
 If you have questions about your eligibility to register, please contact Stephanie Chan, Director of Membership and Programs at Funders Together to End Homelessness.